SMaityCodes/WebFrontHome/README.md

     `node server.js`

-- now it is deployed at your local machine - test it on the browser you opened in the above step.
+- Now it is deployed at your local machine - test it on the browser you opened in the above step.
 - if you want to access your webiste from another machine on the same network (intranet):-
 - host the fronend on your machine using some web-hosting application (you may use "LiveServer" using which you can deploy easily from Visual Studio)
-- open the 'script.js' and change the API-URL with your machine's IP adress (or loopback address) in this line:-
-- `fetch("http://172.26.23.122:10000/calculate", {` \\ use your IP here

 ## Deployment Guidelines:-